 NBN 25 Standard Evening Speed

 NBN 25, or the Standard Evening Speed, is the standard NBN speed tier across Australia.
-This is a hassle free stock-standard plan, and would have more than enough speed to never notice an issue watching videos.
+This is a hassle free stock-standard plan, and would have more than enough speed to never notice an issue watching videos or scrolling social media.
 This speed is a great choice if you’re wanting to run a business from home, or if you do a lot of video calling.
 It’s important to note that neither TPG or Optus offer this speed tier.

 NBN 50 Standard Plus Evening Speed

-Also known as the Standard Plus Evening Speed, this speed tier would be great if you watch a lot of high definition or 4K content online.
+Also known as the Standard Plus Evening Speed, this speed tier would be great if you watch a lot of high definition online, or play lots of online games.
 Typically with speeds below this, high definition content would take long times to load, but with this plan you’ll be set to click the button and enjoy.

 Be aware though, NBN 50 and 100 have higher prices than 12 and 25, and you might be paying too much for what you want from the internet.